 - Dizziness or fainting

 If you feel any of the above-mentioned symptoms, you should immediately consult your doctor.
+A timely lab test can save you lots of issues in future.

 3. How Early Can You Detect Ectopic Pregnancy?